naripok/ComfyUI-DiscordWebhook/README.md

 ./bin/python -s ./bin/pip install --upgrade discord_webhook[async]

 Ex. custom_launcher.sh

 ```
 ./bin/python -s ./bin/pip install --upgrade discord_webhook[async]
 ./bin/python -s ./main.py
 pause
 ```
-# License
-> [!IMPORTANT]
-> Most of my work is under the GNU LESSER GENERAL PUBLIC LICENSE Version 2.1 (See the included LICENSE or visit (https://www.gnu.org/licenses/old-licenses/lgpl-2.1.html#SEC1)
-> <br></br>
-> In summary, you may make modifications and derivatives of this work as long as:
->
-> + The work is licensed under LGPLv2.1
->
-> + The source is made freely available
->
-> + You link back to my original source
->
-> + My original copyright notices are preserved without modification
->
-> + Any files modified carry prominent notices stating that you changed the files and the date of any change.

-> [!NOTE]
-> ### Distributing this work in it's entirety and without modfication such as in a pack or content delivery system is perfectly fine and is not subject to the scope of this license.